-On Thursday, March 20, 2014, the Friends of the Mercer Island Library will have a meeting at 3:00 p.m. in the small meeting room at the Mercer Island Library.
+The Friends of the Mercer Island Library will hold its annual meeting on Thursday, January 16th at 3 p.m. in the large meeting room of the library.
 All members are invited to attend.
+We will be electing officers, and finalizing the 2014 budget.
+Please join us.

 Do you love books and have a few hours to donate to a good cause?
 The Friends of the Mercer Island Library need your help.
 Our annual fall book sale takes place September 25-29th.
 We could use help setting up, cashiering and packing up after the sale.
 This is a fun one-time job that you can do for your library.
 For more information, please contact email@example.com.